9001/copyparty/README.md

   * combine this with volflag `c,fk` to generate filekeys (per-file accesskeys); users which have full read-access will then see URLs with `?k=...` appended to the end, and `g` users must provide that URL including the correct key to avoid a 404
     * the default filekey entropy is fairly small so give `--fk-salt` around 30 characters if you want filekeys longer than 16 chars
   * permissions `wG` lets users upload files and receive their own filekeys, still without being able to see other uploads
+  * permission `h` instead of `r` makes copyparty behave like a traditional webserver with directory listing/index disabled, returning index.html instead
+    * compatibility with filekeys: index.html itself can be retrieved without the correct filekey, but all other files are protected

 ## gotchas